 For borrower drawing a larger lump-sum payout amount, there will be correspondingly a lower monthly payout amount.
 If the borrower withdraws the maximum amount of lump-sum payout, he will not receive any monthly payouts thereafter.

-The borrower can choose a floating rate or fixed rate plan to meet his financial needs.
-In general, a fixed rate plan offers higher payout amounts than a floating rate plan.
+The borrower can choose a floating-rate or fixed-rate mortgage plan to meet his financial needs.
+In general, a fixed-rate mortgage plan offers higher payout amounts than a floating-rate mortgage plan.

 No repayment during the borrower’s lifetime